Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What About Children?

-Image Credit: Efanov Aleksey, Shutterstock
+Image Credit: Happy monkey, Shutterstock

-Should A Cane Corso Be Left Alone?
+Should a Cane Corso Be Left Alone?

 How Do You Train a Cane Corso?
 A Quick Guide

 To achieve the best results and strengthen your relationship with a Corso, you have to be a strict yet gentle trainer.
 This breed doesn’t handle harsh punishments well—that’s the most important thing to remember.
-Instead of being rough with it, try a different approach.
+Instead of being rough with them, try a different approach.
 Be patient, instructive, and ready to treat the dog for obedience.
 Also, early socialization is a must.

 • Larger than average, weighs up to 110 pounds